-For many of us, we first encountered Wushu in Kung Fu films, but there is more to this style than pure combat.
+Master Yi Chang did not always plan to be a Wushu teacher but after some encouragement from friends he took it up.
+Now, this Kung Fu Master teaches kids.
 There is a code of ethics and honor embedded in the style.
-Master Chang did not always plan to be a Wushu teacher but after some encouragement from friends he took it up.
-For Master Chang, the first thing you need to learn in Wushu is how to bow, how to humble yourself—then comes the fighting.
+For Master Yi Chang, the first thing you need to learn in Wushu is how to bow, how to humble yourself—then comes the fighting.